MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - VPN on GCP = Software
     - With static routing, updating the tunnel require the additional use of static routes; restart needed to include subnet

+## Cloud DNs - 100% SLA
+- API/ Web zone
+- Managed zones
+    - Manages all DNS Records for single domain name
+    - One project may have multiple managed zones
+    - Mut be enabled first
+    - Permissions = project level
+        - Monitor propogation of changes to DNS name services

 ## External Peering
 ### Direct Peering - connect any business network to Google
 - Customer doesn't want to use the public internet